TNN (American TV channel): Gaylord ownership (1983–1997)

 The Gaylord Entertainment Company purchased TNN and the Opryland properties in the latter half of 1983.
 Much of TNN's programming during the Gaylord era was originally produced by Opryland Productions, also owned by Gaylord Entertainment.
 Programming included variety shows, talk shows, game shows (such as Fandango and Top Card), outdoors shows, and lifestyle shows, all centered in some way around country music or Southern U.S. culture.
 Some of TNN's popular on-air talent included Miss America 1983 Debra Maffett (TNN Country News), and local Nashville media personalities Ralph Emery, Dan Miller, Charlie Chase, Lorianne Crook and Gary Beaty, as well as established stars such as country music singer Bill Anderson and actresses Florence Henderson and Dinah Shore.
 TNN even created stars, such as wily professional fisherman Bill Dance.
 Grand Ole Opry singer and 1960s country star Bobby Lord, known for his skills as a sportsman and living in his native Florida, hosted the program Country Sportsman, featuring hunting and fishing excursions with various country stars.
 Inspired by ABC's The American Sportsman, the TNN show was later renamed Celebrity Sportsman after ABC objected to the similarity to its program.
 One of the most popular shows that aired on the network during this time was a variety show hosted by the country music quartet The Statler Brothers.

-In 1986, TNN started airing rodeo events, beginning with the Mesquite Championship Rodeo.
+In 1986, TNN started airing professional rodeos, beginning with the Mesquite Championship Rodeo.

 In 1991, Gaylord Entertainment purchased TNN's chief competitor, CMT, and operated it in tandem with TNN.
 CMT continued to show country music videos exclusively throughout Gaylord's ownership.
 Following the acquisition, TNN quickly phased out its music video blocks, while directing viewers to CMT for such fare.